webduno/sol22/README.md

 to make run the next commands, so send some SOL to that public adress im going to send 5 dollars which should cover for all steps

+the third command setups the solana cli configuration, to use that newly generated file so copy it solana config set "dash u m" to deploy to mainnet and this that tells it the name of the file of the account which you know is keypair.json and hit enter

+## step 3 token

-now, copy the third command to create the actual token spl-token token create, program id, then this code, which represents how solana makes their tokens if you google it, it should return token22 results as you can see and finally keypair.json, which as you know now is the file of the password of your wallet
+now, the intial config is done lets clear the terminal and continue copy the fourth command to create the actual token spl-token token create, program id, then this code, which represents how solana makes their tokens if you google it, it should return abunch of oficial solana token22 results as you can see

-open the  terminal  again, we can clear this, paste the command and press enter wait a few seconds and now you should see here, your new token adress this is the most important code for the token so, make sure to save it
+open the  terminal
+paste the command and press enter wait a few seconds and now you should see here, your new token adress this is the most important code for the token so, make sure to save it

-and before the fourth command, we have to update a file first which is the env file, find the .envExample file, and rename it to just .env
+its crucial you save this new token adrress to continue with the next commands and also before the fourth command, we have to update a file inside the sol22 folder first which is the environment file, find the file called .envExample, and rename it to just .env

 then open it with a notepad or something and this is where you will first, paste your new token address